 Christmas Events in Madeira 1st Dec 2021-9th Jan 2022:

 - The whole month of December is devoted to the celebration of Christmas.
-The festive season begins when the streets of Funchal are magnificently decorated with colorful and elaborate light decorations.
+The festive season begins when the streets of Funchal are magnificently decorated with colourful and elaborate light decorations.
 The "Childbirth Mass" is a nine-day mass that represents the nine months of pregnancy that the Virgin Mary had gone through.
 Before, after, and during the masses, people gather in front of their churches and enjoy local food and drinks while listening to live music.
 The day after the end of "Childbirth Mass" (December 23) is the time to enjoy Market Night.
 Funchal's old town transforms into a huge market all night long.
-Both locals and tourists populate the bustling streets, eating and drinking local Christmas specialties while listening to Christmas Carols, doing their last-minute shopping, and buying fresh produce for the days ahead.
+Both locals and tourists populate the bustling streets, eating and drinking local Christmas specialities while listening to Christmas Carols, doing their last-minute shopping, and buying fresh produce for the days ahead.
 On New Year's Eve, experience the world's most spectacular fireworks display, which has been entered into the Guinness World Records!
 What a way to leave the old year behind, don‘t you think?